luc-blaeser/gcbench/README.md

 | `incremental`     | Incremental GC (special build, see below)                |

-For running `no` GC or `generational` GC, use the compiler and runtime system from branch `https://github.com/dfinity/motoko/tree/luc%2Fgenerational_gc`.
+For running `no` GC, use the compiler and runtime system from branch `https://github.com/dfinity/motoko/tree/luc%2Fno-gc-based-on-incremental`.
 Please see the instructions below.

-For running `incremental` GC, use the compiler and runtime system from branch `https://github.com/dfinity/motoko/tree/luc%2Fincremental-gc`.
-Please see the instructions below.

-### Generational GC
+### No GC

-1. Clone the motoko repo and switch to branch `luc/generational_gc`.
-The source is located at [https://github.com/dfinity/motoko/tree/luc%2Fgenerational_gc](https://github.com/dfinity/motoko/tree/luc%2Fgenerational_gc)
+1. Clone the motoko repo and switch to branch `luc/no-gc-based-on-incremental`.
+The source is located at [https://github.com/dfinity/motoko/tree/luc%2Fno-gc-based-on-incremental](https://github.com/dfinity/motoko/tree/luc%2Fno-gc-based-on-incremental)
 2. Under `src`, build with `make`
 3. Under `rts`, build with `make`
 4. Set the environment variable `DFX_MOC_PATH` to refer to this special GC compiler build.